-"I wanted to give clothes a soul again.
-Clothes with a story and perhaps a little imperfection that show that human hands have created the piece. "
+"I wanted to give the clothes a soul again.
+Creating clothes with a story and perhaps a little imperfection that shows that human hands have created the piece. "

 Of course, upscaling is difficult and true to the set approach at every step.
 Collaborating with other brands and developing creative solutions to leftover and legacy assets is a great way to promote both sides.

 Luxury fashion as a guide in the fashion industry

 For the future, Ronald van der Kemp hopes that the large companies will split up into smaller and more flexible companies that are actually able to change their unsustainable practices.
 "We all have to slow down and realize that if we all want to live in this world, continuous growth is simply not possible."

 With the hope that people really want and even need the clothes which are made, he hopes that the production of countless collections each year will stop.
 Companies can think about alternative and modern sales opportunities and services.

 "Luxury should play a leading role in the fashion world.
 In its heyday, couture was the source of inspiration for women and the fashion industry as a whole.
 Luxury fashion has a responsibility to influence people's opinions and should therefore be at the forefront of sustainability to set the tone.
 Luxury clothing should be timeless. "

 To open the eyes of all fashion addicts, Ronald van der Kemp recommends personally looking at Stacey Dooley's BBC documentary "Fashion's Dirty Secrets".